 The Oval Santa Fe Trail Markers were placed on or near schools located along the Santa Fe Trail in 1948, by the American Pioneer Trails Association with Headquarters in Kansas City, Missouri.
 At that time Judge Henry A. Bundschu was president of the Association, and Thornton Cooke was chairman of the special committee that designed this plan for marking the historic Santa Fe Trail.
 Blevins Davis, Independence, Missouri, donated funds to provide the artistic plaques for marking the route.
 Irvin "Shorty" Shope, who drew the mules pulling the wagon on the sign, was a western painter, illustrator and muralist from Montana.

-The Association provided a plaque for every school along the Santa Fe Trail and suggested a dedication program for November 16, 1948.
+The American Pioneer Trails Association provided a plaque for every school along the Santa Fe Trail and suggested a dedication program for November 16, 1948.
 Students were to conduct the ceremony and give the addresses.
 They were encouraged to dress in pioneer costumes for the occasion.
 This was one effort to mark the Trail since the DAR granite markers were erected earlier in the century.
 The markers were placed on or near schools, but only a few remain where originally placed.

 Santa Fe Trail Research Site